Lexogen-Tools/SIRVsuite/README.md

 # SIRVsuite

-SIRVsuite is a command line tool to analyze performance of SIRV set 3 and 4 spike-ins based on alignment and transcript count data.
-For more specific details about SIRV sets visit: https://www.lexogen.com/sirvs/sirv-sets/.
+SIRVsuite is a command line tool to QC an RNA-Seq workflow using Lexogen's SIRV spike-in controls.
+For more specific details about Lexogen's SIRV spike-in controls visit: https://www.lexogen.com/sirvs/sirv-sets/.

-SIRVsuite is permitted under the following [licence](LICENCE).
+SIRVsuite is published under the following licence xxx.

 **General usage**
 ```